ScottS45/Xantrex-Rvc-VenusOS/README.md

 As of September 14, 2025, this is still under development with issues on the charger side.
 The State for the inverter has an issue.

+**NOTE:** Hardware support is required.
+For the raspberry Pi (and Cerbex I am sure) you needed a *USB to CAN Bus Converter Base Open-Source Hardware CANable*, which can be found on Amazon.
+This will connect to the Xantrex.
+I will put up pictures to help.

 **NOTE:** Other inverter/charger devices that support RV-C may also work.
 I see no reason why they wouldn't as long as they support the RV-C standard.
 Would just need to tweak the product name, and the source.

 - Inverter service: com.victronenergy.inverter.can_xantrex